Luohuayu/CatServer/README_EN.md

 ### Installation
 1. Download or build the latest server
-2. Create startup script and run (Sample script: Java -Xmx2G -jar CatServer-5897fa9-universal.jar)
+2. Create startup script and run (Sample script: java -Xmx2G -jar CatServer-f2bc11f-universal.jar)
 3. Wait for the libraries file download complete on the first startup<br>

 ### Building